dnvkv/iskra/README.md

 Let's break down possible results.

 Result 1: top level coroutines starts execution.
 During execution it calls `#concurent` which is stored into `coroutine1` variable.
 Iskra scheduler decides to continue execution of top-level coroutine, so another coroutine (coroutine2) is added to scheduler.
 After that, top level coroutine has no more code to execute, but since it forms a concurrent scope, it awaits until all nested coroutines are executed.
-Scheduler decides to start execution from `coroutine1`: it prints `In coroutine 1.
-Step 1`, but then coroutine is suspended via invokation of `#await_something`.
-Since `coroutine1` is suspended, scheduler decides to run `coroutine2`, and prints `In coroutine 2`.
-Then scheduler awaits until `coroutine1` is resumed and prints `In coroutine 1.
-Step 2`.
+Scheduler decides to start execution from `coroutine1`: it prints `"In coroutine 1.
+Step 1"`, but then coroutine is suspended via invokation of `#await_something`.
+Since `coroutine1` is suspended, scheduler decides to run `coroutine2`, and prints `"In coroutine 2"`.
+Then scheduler awaits until `coroutine1` is resumed and prints `"In coroutine 1.
+Step 2"`.

 Result 2: top level coroutines starts execution.
 It schedules two coroutines.
-This time scheduler decides to start execution from `coroutine2`: it prints `In coroutine 2`, then coroutine finishes it's execution.
-Then scheduler decides to run `coroutine1`, and prints `In coroutine 1.
-Step 1`, and `In coroutine 1.
-Step 2` then finishes execution
+This time scheduler decides to start execution from `coroutine2`: it prints `"In coroutine 2"`, then coroutine finishes it's execution.
+Then scheduler decides to run `coroutine1`, and prints `"In coroutine 1.
+Step 1"`, and `"In coroutine 1.
+Step 2"` then finishes execution

 Please not that execution is not shifted to other coroutine each time a coroutine hits a suspension point.
 Suspension point just allows Iskra runtime to evaluate whether the current coroutine shoud be kept running, or execution should be shifted.